reachme1212/NYC_bike_share/README.md

 **Purpose of this analysis:**

-Tableau is an excellent tool for data visualization, in this analysis created the following charts
+Tableau is an excellent tool for data visualization and its easy to understand requires no coding, In this analysis I have created the following charts

 1.I have compared the trip duration and number of bikes used based on every hour of the day using a line chart, This information helps if we get investor to start this bike sharing in Des Moines we will know the busy hours , How many bikes we need to stock to meet customer demands.